SEBRP/gmod_instances/README.md

 # gmod_instances

-GMod Instances is a System to create Multiple Instances on one Server.

-This System creates multiple Instances by preventing the server to network the entities which are not in the same instance as the player.
+This System creates multiple Instances of the Map by preventing the server to network the entities which are not in the same instance as the player.
 That means the Entities still exist on the Server, but not for the Client.

 Player can choose on which Instance they want to play.